Family, Friends and 10-Year-Old Battling Cancer Take to Social Media, Gets Very Special Treat at Golden 1 Center

 “She's just had such a hard time,” expressed Addison’s mom.

-The 10-year-old from Roseville was diagnosed with leukemia in January but Saurday, Addison said was “really special” for her.
+The 10-year-old from Roseville was diagnosed with leukemia in January but Saturday Addison said was “really special” for her.
 She wasn't just a patient, she got to just be a kid.

 After an initial plea on social media a few months ago caught the attention of an ambulance company, they ended up giving Addison two tickets and a ride to see Maroon 5 in concert at the Golden 1 Center.